-1. A Statewide Labor Management Committee consisting of not more than five (5) members selected by the VSEA from among bargaining units represented by VSEA and not more than five (5) members selected by the State shall meet periodically to discuss a mutually agreed agenda which may include methods of improving labor relations, productivity, safety, and health problems of a continuing nature, or other problems which have an impact on conditions of employment; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.
+1. A Statewide Labor-Management Committee consisting of not more than five (5) members selected by the VSEA from among the bargaining units represented by VSEA and not more than five (5) members selected by the State shall meet periodically to discuss a mutually agreed agenda which may include methods of improving labor relations, productivity, safety, and health problems of a continuing nature, or other problems which have an impact on conditions of employment; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.
+Additionally, three (3) functional group Labor-Management Committees, for and from CCSC, CRSU and the facilities respectively, shall meet periodically to discuss how the above referenced issues relate specifically to such functional groups.

-2. This Article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than five (5) representatives of each party.

-3. The parties agree that Agencies, Departments, facilities, or local worksites may establish Labor Management Committees.
-The numbers of participants selected in equal numbers by the appointing authorities and VSEA shall depend on the needs of the group and the agenda items to be discussed and may exceed four (4) persons for labor or management with the approval of the appointing authority in any instance.
+- 2. This article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than five (5) representatives of each party. - 3.
+At the request of either the Department or VSEA, facilities, or local worksites, shall establish labor-management committees.
+The parties agree that Agencies, Departments, facilities, or local worksites may establish labor-management committees.
+Labor Management Committees established under this section shall be comprised of no more than six (6) persons selected by the appropriate appointing authority (or designee) and six (6) persons selected by the VSEA.
+Depending on the needs of the group and the agenda items to be discussed, the number of selected participants may be increased to ten (10) with the approval of the appointing authority in any such instance.
 These Committees shall meet as needed to discuss issues of mutual concern; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.
-In the event the parties call a meeting, the Human Resources Department and the VSEA central office shall be notified at least three (3) working days prior to the meeting and may participate.
+If the parties call a meeting, the Human Resources Department and the VSEA central office shall be notified at least three (3) working days prior to the meeting and may participate.
+Copies of any formal notes or minutes recorded from any such meeting shall be concurrently sent to the VSEA and the Human Resources Department.

-Agreements which result from Labor Management discussions shall not produce any modifications to the collective bargaining agreement unless signed off by the VSEA's Director(s) and the Secretary of Administration.
-Participation in Labor Management discussions shall not be construed as a waiver of the right of access to the collective bargaining process over mandatory subjects for collective bargaining.
+Agreements which result from labor-management discussions shall not produce any modifications to the collective bargaining agreement unless signed off by the VSEA's Director(s) and the Secretary of Administration.
+Participation in labor-management discussions shall not be construed as a waiver of the right of access to the collective bargaining process over mandatory subjects for collective bargaining.

-4. This Article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than four (4) representatives of each party.

-5. Appropriate agenda items may include, but shall not be limited to, the following:
+- 4. This article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than four (4) representatives of each party. - 5.
+Appropriate agenda items may include, but shall not be limited to, the following: - late paychecks - vehicle parking - · workplace safety and health issues - · work rule posting procedures - health risks from resident populations. - 6.
+The Department Labor Management Committee may discuss the issue of alternate workweek schedules for Probation & Parole Officer, ISPOs, CO-3's and CSS employees working out of District Probation & Parole Offices. - 7.
+Each correctional facility shall have a Labor-Management Committee which shall meet on a regular basis. - 8.
+Concerns and issues held by VSEA concerning the ADA and the State's Reasonable Accommodation policy may be presented to the statewide labor-management committee.

-expense reimbursement practices and procedures

-late paychecks vehicle parking

-workplace sofety and b

-workplace safety and health issues

-health risks from resident populations.

-problems of caseload/workload equity

-problems in seeking productivity gains and cost savings.

-A request to include work related items as agenda items for continuing discussion or recommendation shall be carefully considered and shall not be unreasonably denied.

-6. The Human Resources Department will, during the life of this Agreement, meet at the request of the VSEA to further study and discuss what, if any, adoption benefits might be appropriate as future fringe benefits under a successor agreement.